 Donated materials and services are contributions of nonfinancial assets and services.
-These donations vary, and the methods used to value these donations vary accordingly but represent management's best estimate of the fair value of the donation at the date it was provided unconditionally.
+These donations can vary, but the value recorded represents management's best estimate of the fair value of the donation at the date it was provided unconditionally.
 Donated services are recognized as revenue at their estimated fair value if they create or enhance nonfinancial assets or they require specialized skills that would need to be purchased if they were not donated.